MilosTadic01/push_swap/README.md

 ## Algorithm considerations
 ### Philosophy of efficiency
-There is a discrepancy between what the assignment PDF describes and what the evaluation sheet evaluates, which initiates a journey into the considerations of efficiency.
+There is a discrepancy between what the assignment PDF describes and what the evaluation sheet evaluates, which initiates a journey of learning and subsequently ignoring the terminology of computational complexity.
 The assignment says:
 ```
-This project will make you sort data on a stack, with a limited set of instructions, using the **lowest possible number of actions**.
+This project will make you sort data on a stack, with a limited set of instructions, using the <b>lowest possible number of actions</b>.
 ```
 The word 'actions' does not actually refer to the operations like the condition checks or the pre-sorting initialization steps, but rather to the number of the authorized sorting actions only.
 Which frees the programmer to perform countless checks, but obfuscates the considerations of efficiency.
 Because ultimately, the evaluation sheet rates efficiency only according to the number of 'swaps' (authorized sorting steps) performed.
 ```